Nicaraguan Sign Language: Spatial modulation

 Spatial modulations are the building blocks of all sign languages studied to date.
 A neutrally placed sign is in front of the chest; however, a sign can be modulated, or directionally altered, to convey many grammatical changes.

 Spatial modulations can perform functions including "indicating person or number; providing deictic, locative, or temporal information; or indicating grammatical relationships".

 In the article written by Senghas and Coppola, they explore spatial modulation as it occurs in ISN.
 They found that this movement from the neutral space was much more common among signers who began learning at a younger age than their peers who did so when they were older.
 Taking this into consideration (as well as their studies on spatial modulations for indicating shared reference and the speed at which signers at different stages of learning signed), Senghas and Coppola determined that child learners are creating Nicaraguan Sign Language – they "changed the language as they learned it".
 The fact that students who began signing at a younger age use spatial modulation more often than their older peers, who began signing at ISN's conception, is indicative that the language matures as the younger cohorts make the grammar more complex.
 They go on to note that it is only when a language is not matured, such as with ISN, that language-learning abilities show their transformational and creative capacity.

 In the signing space, the use of pointing to indicate referent identity has increased greatly since the 1980s.
 Points can serve a "pronoun-like function, coordinating with the spatial modulations to verbs, to indicate the argument structure of the sentence, and to co-index referents across discourse".

 Senghas and Coppola have noted that signers who learned ISN before the Extensive Contact Period (before 1983) were inconsistent in whether an event was represented as rotated or reflected (unrotated) in the signing space.
 If the signer was watching an event where a man on the signer's left gave an object to a woman on the signer's right, it was at random (when the signer reiterated the scene) whether or not the signer would use spatial modulation to mark left and right based on his view from in front of the scene or as if the signer were facing the same way as the actors in the scene.

 Signers who began learning after 1983 were not inconsistent in that way.
 Across multiple signers and multiple scenes, signers would apply the same rotated representation.
 Senghas and Coppola suggested that this meant that "spatial modulations are being used as a shared grammatical element among this age cohort".

 Academic interpretation

 When it became language

-Researchers disagree regarding at what stage in the development of ISN that it became a full-fledged language.
+Researchers disagree regarding at what stage in the development of ISN it became a full-fledged language.